noi-techpark/webcomp-boilerplate/README.md

 ## Usage

-ToDo: Include the Javascript file `dist/webcomp-boilerplate.min.js` in your HTML and define the web component like this:
+ToDo: Include the webcompscript file `dist/webcomp-boilerplate.min.js` in your HTML and define the web component like this:

 ```html
 <webcomp-boilerplate xxx="test" yyy="2"></webcomp-boilerplate>